Celebrating LGBTQ+ History and Leaders

 We’re celebrating LGBTQ+ history and leadership with our new bus wrap.
 You’ll be able to spot it out on our streets through the end of February 2022.
 See what it looks like and the incredible people who inspired it:

 Dr. Marie Equi was one of the nation’s first female doctors and an activist who fought for women's suffrage and eight-hour workdays.
 She was passionate about providing medical care to the working-class and the poor.
 Learn more

-Darcelle XV is an author, playwright and actor who owns the nation’s longest continuously running cabaret.
-Her career as an entertainer spans 55 years, landing her a Guinness World Record as the oldest drag queen performer on the West Coast.
+Darcelle XV was an author, playwright and actor who owned the nation’s longest continuously running cabaret.
+Her career as an entertainer spanned 55 years, landing her a Guinness World Record as the oldest drag queen performer on the West Coast.
 Learn more

 Virginia Linder is the first openly lesbian member of a state supreme court in the U.S. She served as the 99th justice of the Oregon Supreme Court (2007–2016).
 She is also the first openly LGBTQ+ person elected as a non-incumbent to a state supreme court.
 Learn more

 Jeana Frazzini is an activist and former executive director of Basic Rights Oregon.
 During her tenure there, Jeana led a transformative process to integrate racial and transgender justice into the organization’s culture and priorities.
 Jeana is currently the Director of Philanthropic Partnerships at Forward Together.
 Learn more